OOOHA/Wake/README.md

 ---
 > [!important]
-> Languages are translated by Chat GPT
+> Languages are translated by ChatGPT
+> App icon drawn by ChatGPT.

 ---